Home

 Another tool gaining popularity is Nifi.
 Nifi-processors are file-oriented and have no schema.
 This means that some data is represented as a FlowFile (it can be an actual file on disk or some block of data obtained elsewhere).
 Each processor is responsible for understanding the content of the data to work with them.
 So if one processor understands format A and the other only understands format B, you may have to convert the data format between the two processors.

-And one of the de-facto standards in the message bus world is Kafka — an open-source streaming messaging bus that can create a feed from your data sources, partition the data, and stream it to consumers.
+One of the de-facto standards in the message bus world is Kafka — an open-source streaming messaging bus that can create a feed from your data sources, partition the data, and stream it to consumers.
 Apache Kafka is a mature and powerful solution used in production on a huge scale.

 Data Processing

 Thanks to the data ingestion pipelines, the data is fed into the data layer.
 Now you need technologies that can process large amounts of data to facilitate analysis and crunch this data.
 Data analysts and engineers want to run queries against Big Data, which requires huge computing power.
-The data processing layer must optimize the data to facilitate efficient analysis, and provide a computational engine to execute the queries.
+The data processing layer must optimize the data to facilitate efficient analysis and provide a computational engine to execute the queries.

 The most popular pattern on this layer is ETL(Extract Transform Load) — a popular data processing paradigm.
-Essentially we extract data from a source(s), clean it up, and convert it into the structured information that we uploading to a target database, data warehouse, or data lake.
+Essentially we extract data from a source(s), clean it up, and convert it into the structured information that we upload to a target database, data warehouse, or data lake.

 And one of the tools that successfully implements this pattern is Apache Spark.
 This is one of the most important big data multi-tools which should already be in the hands of anyone who is dealing with large amounts of data.
 It performs parallelized queries and transformations for structured or unstructured data on large clusters.
 Spark also provides an SQL interface and has good streaming and built-in ML capabilities.